 A bachelor’s degree in event or hospitality management can help advance one in this career, but any degree will do as long as they have experience related to the field.
 There are available voluntary credentials and designations that one may obtain, such as being a Certified Meeting Professional, Certified Government Meeting Professional, and Certified in Exhibition Management.
 Although these are not voluntary, these would whose one’s expertise and knowledge on event planning.

 Event planners are generally happy because they love their job.
 Every event is a new and fresh project where they can exhibit their creativity.
 Their network also expands with every new client and other professionals in the industry.

-Job Trivia: The events industry outdo the auto industry when it comes to contributing to its GDP.
+Job Trivia: The events industry outdoes the auto industry when it comes to contributing to its GDP.

 Clergies are known by different names like priest, minister, rabbi, pastor, or confessor.
 It depends on the religious faith or denomination on which they serve.
-They lead religious worships and perform other functions that may be required of them.
-It is also their obligation to provide guidance, spiritually and morally, to their constituents.
+They lead religious worship and perform other functions that may be required of them.
+They also must provide guidance, spiritually and morally, to their constituents.
 Educating their members is an integral part of the job, and they have to develop a program for such a purpose.

 A bachelor’s degree in any field is accepted for the position.
 There is also no work experience required.
 One only has to undergo on-the-job training that usually lasts between one to twelve months.
 They must be knowledgeable of the sacred texts of their faith as well.
 Clergies are expected to have excellent communication and active listening skills.

 According to a survey, one of the most meaningful jobs is being a clergy.
 90% of the participants reported being satisfied, and 98% considered their job to be significant.
 For some, being clergy is a calling, and it makes them happy knowing that they are strengthening people’s faith and helping them spiritually.